EveryoneDestroysTheWorld/production/information/monetization/paid-access.md

   * Charging too low may result in a loss.
   * The company should avoid using local currency as payment.
 Roblox only has a Robux wallet; customers would have to directly use their credit/debit card to purchase the game, something that is currently uncommon on Roblox.
 * This price is mainly for the story and customization features.
 The demo has access to live-service game modes as long as the demo player is in a party with a paying player.
+* Beastslash should focus less on microtransactions and more on gameplay when possible.